-- All outstanding citations must be paid in full to the Business Office (cash or credit card) during business hours (Monday – Friday, 8:30 am-4:30 pm).
+- All outstanding citations must be paid in full to the Business Office (cash or check) during business hours (Monday – Friday, 8:30 am-4:30 pm).

 - Student transcripts and graduation certificates will be held until all parking citation fines have been satisfied.
 There may also be a registration hold for unpaid fines.

 - Disabled Parking: $500